a6enez3r/portfolio/src/static/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
-is intended to be used for a short summary. --> full-stack developer with a strong background in API design & development, micro-services, databases, cloud-native & server-less computing, NLP/ML
+is intended to be used for a short summary. --> full-stack developer with backgrounds in API design & development, micro-services, databases, fuzzing, cloud-native & server-less computing, NLP/ML

 ## TECHNICAL SKILLS